[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 The one-stop special exemption cannot be applied

-When filing your tax return, you must include all hometown tax donations
+When filing your tax return, you need to include all amounts of your hometown tax donations in the calculation of your donation deduction

 Please be careful here!